Clarity Helps Your Brand Find its Voice

 What can you do about aligning values, brand, and messaging to create a culture of clarity?

-The Simplicity of the Clarity Manifesto
+The Simplicity of the Clarity Credo

-Every organization needs clarity of purpose, values, communications, and vision to create alignment between culture and brand so people care and act.
+Every organization needs clarity of purpose, values, communications, and vision to create alignment between culture and brand, so people care and act.

 Which do you think is essential to a strategic approach to aligning your brand and culture?